Skip to content

 '''

-A function that produces a zero-division error
+A function that generates a division-by-zero error

 '''